thin-edge/tedge-rugpi-image/README.md

 # thin-edge.io image using rugpi

+:warning: This repository is using a new [layers features](https://github.com/silitics/rugpi/tree/feat-layers) from Rugpi.
+It is currently under development.

 The repository can be used to build custom Raspberry Pi images with thin-edge.io and Rugpi for robust OTA Operation System updates.

 ## Compatible devices